-These are shorelines identified by the Aquatic Habitat Index analysis have a lower ecological value.
+These are shorelines identified by the AHI analysis that have a lower ecological value.
 However, they still may contain valuable habitats requiring some protection, such as in-lake wetlands, or gravel/cobble substrate areas.
-Grey shorelines account for 15.0% of Moyie Lake and 0% of Monroe Lake.
+Grey shorelines account for 97.8% of Rosen Lake.

 Residential development has been concentrated in these areas and has resulted in disturbances to the natural fish and wildlife habitat.
 In keeping with the objective of concentrating development in areas that are already disturbed or of low value, new developments may be considered in these areas.
 Redevelopment will also be considered.
 New developments or redevelopment proposals shall incorporate fish and wildlife habitat restoration or improvement features where feasible and practicable.
-For example, a retaining wall redevelopment may be moved back from the HWM and/or incorporate re-vegetation or other fish and wildlife features in the design.
+For example, a retaining wall redevelopment may be moved back from the high water mark and/or incorporate re-vegetation, bioengineering or other fish and wildlife features in the design.

-2.2 Step 2 - Activity Risk Matrix and Analysis
+2.2 Step 2- Activity Risk Matrix and Analysis

 Different shoreline activities have been assigned risk ratings based on the potential level of risk that they may have on fish and wildlife habitat values.
 Risks have been determined based upon the different habitat values present and typical requirement to complete the proposed activity.
 The table below provides the risks of different activities in each of the different shoreline Vulnerability Zones identified.
 Risks have been determined as Not Acceptable (NA), High (H) or Low (L).
-To account for the limited survey information, a Species at Risk modifier column has also been provided and should be used in cases where a Species at Risk has been identified in the project area.
+To account for the limited survey information, a species at risk modifier column has also been provided and should be used in cases where a species at risk has been identified in the project area.